 Regarding Immigration Enforcement on Campus

-location on campus, regardless of building rules, is accessible subject to lawfully signed warrants or other lawful authority, and UWM cannot legally deny access to such locations subject to a lawfully issued and signed warrants or other lawful authority.
-If law enforcement presents a lawful subpoena or warrant or claims other legal authority to enter any space on campus, you should contact the UWMPD (x4627) or the Office of Legal Affairs (x4278) to confirm that law enforcement is present with lawful authority.
+Offices assigned to individuals are not generally publicly accessible if they are closed and locked, but anyone can approach and/or enter a shared or open office on campus.
+Any location on campus, regardless of building rules, is accessible subject to lawfully signed warrants or other lawful authority, and UWM cannot legally deny access to such locations subject to a lawfully issued and signed warrants or other lawful authority.
+If law enforcement presents a lawful subpoena or warrant or claims other legal authority to enter any space on campus, you should contact the UWMPD (414-229-4627) and the Office of Legal Affairs (414-229-4278) to confirm that law enforcement is present with lawful authority.
 You should not try to determine whether any subpoena, warrant, or other document is legally valid.

 The UWM Police Department cannot prohibit another law enforcement agency with jurisdiction or other legal authority from entering campus, although the UWMPD works with all outside law enforcement to minimize intrusion into classes in session, other campus activities, and day-to-day business.

 FERPA prevents UWM or the UWMPD from providing information about student class schedules and/or class location and information other than directory information if a student has opted out of making such information publicly accessible.
 If any student does not want their directory information to be available to anyone upon request, they can opt out of sharing that information.
-“Directory information” is defined at UWM to include a student’s name and address but not course schedules (https://uwm.edu/onestop/your-student-record/sharing-and-protecting-your-information/).
-Students may restrict the printing of their contact information in UWM’s annual directory in PAWS as well as block the release of directory information under FERPA by using this form here.
+“Directory information” is defined at UWM to include a student’s name and address but does not include course schedules (https://uwm.edu/onestop/your-student-record/sharing-and-protecting-your-information/).
+Students may restrict the inclusion of their contact information in UWM’s directory in PAWS as well as block the release of directory information under FERPA by using this form here.

 If ICE presents exigent circumstances, which may constitute an exception to FERPA if the safety of the student or public is at issue, UWMPD would assist ICE in safely carrying out their actions.
 “Exigent circumstances” are emergency situations requiring swift action to prevent imminent danger to life or serious damage to property.
 In such cases, UWMPD’s focus would be the safety of the UWM community and the public.